adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-progressively-enhanced-javascript.md

 ### Don't ignore the problem exists

-I struggled for a long time with this.
+I struggled a lot with this.
 I always thought about the current set of browsers that particular project had to adhere to.
-But just because I ignored those who use ‘other’ browsers, doesn't mean they don't exist.
+But just because I ignored users who use ‘other’ browsers, doesn't mean they don't exist.

-### Don't hand off responsibility to third party libraries
+### Don't give responsibility to third party scripts

-When we put that script in our project, it becomes our responsibility.
-We should check under the hood for quality and watch out for the typical [multi-browser approach](https://gist.github.com/david-mark/06b9879f963ebb0eed62) that opposes the principles of Progressive Enhancement.
+When we put a script in our project, it becomes our responsibility.
+We should check under the hood for quality and watch out for the typical [multi-browser approach](https://gist.github.com/david-mark/06b9879f963ebb0eed62) that opposes the principles of progressive enhancement.

 When a library releases a new version, they often drop support for various browsers.
 This is a never ending cycle.
-This is what Jeremy Keith means when he refers to the web as a [continuum](https://adactio.com/journal/6692).
+This is what Jeremy Keith calls the [continuum](https://adactio.com/journal/6692).

 ### Don't rely on Cutting The Mustard

-[Cutting The Mustard](http://responsivenews.co.uk/post/18948466399/cutting-the-mustard) (CTM) is a relatively new approach which poses as a reliable solution and one that is based on giving users a core or an enhanced experience.
-It's the implementation itself that is problematic.
+[Cutting The Mustard](http://responsivenews.co.uk/post/18948466399/cutting-the-mustard) (CTM) is a relatively new approach which promises reliability by giving users a core or an enhanced experience.
+It's intent is great; the implementation, however, is problematic.

 	if(document.querySelector && window.addEventListener && window.localStorage) {
     // start application
 	}

 The script detects a few choice methods, to then infer that the browser is ‘modern’.
-This is impossible because of the sheer amount of new (versions of) browsers being released every day.
+This is impossible because of the vast amount of new (versions of) browsers being released every day.
 And it's irrelevant because the release date doesn't determine capability.

-If the check passes, the application starts and attempts to give users the enhanced experience (whatever it may be).
+If the check passes, the application starts and attempts to give users the enhanced experience.
 Inferences are almost as frail as user agent sniffing, something that Richard Cornford explains in [Browser Detection and What To Do Instead](http://jibbering.com/faq/notes/detect-browser/).

-Specifically, CTM has the following problems:
+CTM has the following problems:

 - Detecting host objects this way is dangerous.
 [H is for Host](http://www.cinsoft.net/host.html) explains why and provides a robust alternative.
 - Merely detecting the existence of a method is not enough.
 Nicholas Zakas' [The Problem with Native JavaScript APIs](http://chimera.labs.oreilly.com/books/1234000001655/index.html) demonstrates this.
 Peter Michaux's article [Feature Detection: State of the Art Browser Scripting](http://peter.michaux.ca/articles/feature-detection-state-of-the-art-browser-scripting) explains this further.